-He didn’t have a written will.
+And so yes, He didn't write a will.

-Why a Written Will Truly Matters
+Why a Written Will is so important

 Peace of mind—for both you and your loved ones.